the practical kitchen

 close up side angle of oil floating on top of the saltwater brine on the focaccia's surface.

-For the final thirty minute rise, cover the dough and let it rest on top of or near your preheating oven.
+Cover the dough and let it rest on top of or near your preheating oven.
 Moving the pan to a very warm spot for this final rise encourages the yeast to get to work.
 This will help the dough rise as much as possible before it bakes.

 a ligurian focaccia after its final rise. it has filled out the pan and the dimples have pinched shut slightly.

 In addition to the saltwater brine, I do recommend a generous sprinkle of flaky sea salt right before baking.
 The saltwater brine adds flavor but isn't overly salty.
+Sprinkle the flaky salt on top right before you put the focaccia in the oven so the salt holds its crystal shape and doesn't dissolve into the brine.

 thinly sliced focaccia on a cooling rack. some slices are piled on a white rectangular serving dish.

-As soon as it comes out of the oven, drizzle with more olive oil and let it soak in.
-Let the focaccia cool in the pan for about 10 minutes, then slide a spatula underneath to release any stuck bits from the pan.
+As soon as the focaccia comes out of the oven, drizzle it with more olive oil and let it soak in.

-Slide the focaccia out of the pan and onto a cooling rack to finish cooling.
+Let the focaccia cool in the pan for about 10 minutes, then slide a spatula underneath to release any stuck bits and slide the focaccia out of the pan and onto a wire rack to finish cooling.
 Letting air circulate as it cools prevents it from getting soggy in the pan!

 📖 Recipe